 - 6.5 With regard to the procedural rules, it is submitted that procedures in the administrative courts are to be in writing.
 An oral hearing may take place if it is deemed advantageous for the investigation or promotes the expeditious determination of the case.
-Furthermore, an oral hearing is to be held in the Administrative Court or the Administrative Court of Appeal if the following conditions are met: the individual bringing the action so requests; the hearing is not unnecessary; and there are no special reasons for not doing so.12 - 6.6 As regards the facts of the case, the State party submits that in 2013, the author, together with other members of the Order, lodged an application with the Chancellor of Justice in Sweden.
-13 They claimed that their tax assessments for the period 2005-2011 violated articles 6, 9 and 14 of the European Convention on Human Rights and article 1 of Protocol No. 1 to the Convention.
-On 14 January 2014, the petition was rejected explicitly ruling that the authors' tax payment obligation did not amount to a violation of the Convention. - 6.7 As regards the admissibility of the communication, the State party reiterates its arguments of 16 May 2016.
-In addition, it argues that the complaint should be deemed inadmissible for lack of sufficient substantiation for the reasons set out in its submission addressing the merits of the case. - 6.8 It is further argued that to the extent that the complaint is based on the author's claim concerning her inability to work due to her physical constraints, the complaint must be declared inadmissible for non-exhaustion of domestic remedies as this claim was not brought before the domestic authorities. - 6.9 As regards the author's claims under article 14 of the Covenant, the State party contends that the author failed to argue before the domestic courts that she considered the trials to be unfair or to contravene the principle of equality of arms on account of the rejection of her request for an oral hearing.
-Consequently, this part of the communication should also be declared inadmissible. - 6.10 In any event, her claims under article 14 of the Covenant should also be declared inadmissible for being incompatible ratione materiae with the provisions of the Covenant.
+Furthermore, an oral hearing is to be held in the Administrative Court or the Administrative Court of Appeal if the following conditions are met: the individual bringing the action so requests; the hearing is not unnecessary; and there are no special reasons for not doing so. - 6.6 As regards the facts of the case, the State party submits that in 2013, the authors, together with other members of the Order, lodged an application with the Chancellor of Justice in Sweden.
+They claimed that their tax assessments for the period 2005-2011 violated articles 6, 9 and 14 of the European Convention on Human Rights and article 1 of Protocol No. 1 to the Convention.
+On 14 January 2014, the petition was rejected, explicitly ruling that the authors' tax payment obligation did not amount to a violation of the Convention. - 6.7 As regards the admissibility of the communication, the State party reiterates its arguments of 16 May 2016.
+In addition, it argues that the complaint should be deemed inadmissible for lack of sufficient substantiation for the reasons set out in its submission addressing the merits of the case. - 6.8 It is further argued that to the extent that the complaint is based on the authors' claim concerning their inability to work due to their physical constraints, the complaint must be declared inadmissible for non-exhaustion of domestic remedies as this claim was not brought before the domestic authorities. - 6.9 As regards the authors' claims under article 14 of the Covenant, the State party contends that the authors failed to argue before the domestic courts that they considered the trials to be unfair or to contravene the principle of equality of arms on account of the rejection of their request for an oral hearing.
+Consequently, this part of the communication should also be declared inadmissible. - 6.10 In any event, their claims under article 14 of the Covenant should also be declared inadmissible for being incompatible ratione materiae with the provisions of the Covenant.
 In this respect, the State party argues that tax disputes cannot be considered to relate to a determination of rights and obligations in a suit at law, especially in the present case because the domestic proceedings did not involve a penalty, such as a tax surcharge, or concern the determination of a criminal charge.
 The concept of a "suit at law" encompasses judicial procedures aimed at determining rights and obligations pertaining to the areas of contract, property and torts in the area of private law, and the equivalent notions in the area of administrative law.
 Although the English versions of article 14 (1) of the Covenant and article 6 (1) of the European Convention on Human Rights differ somewhat, the French versions similarly stress the civil nature of the rights and obligations in question.
 Furthermore, the Committee has already held that the wording and scope of article 14 (1) of the Covenant coincides with that of article 6 (1) of the Convention.
 Is It is therefore of relevance that according to the case law of the European Court of Human Rights, tax disputes fall outside the scope of article 6 (1) of the Convention.
-Is - 6.11 As regards the merits of the complaint, the State party contests that the author has been discriminated against on the ground of her religion in comparison to similarly situated members of other religious orders.
-It reiterates that there is no legal basis for an exemption from taxation for the member of any religious orders.
-The decisive issue is whether remuneration is to be regarded as income from employment for the purposes of the relevant
+Is

-12 Section 9 of the Administrative Court Procedure Act of Sweden.
+&lt;sup>12 Section 9 of the Administrative Court Procedure Act of Sweden.